Epic Urgent & Family Care - Palatine is operating under new ownership & new name of LocalMD Urgent Care from March 20th, 2026.

 • Has neck stiffness or swelling

-Pediatrician at EPIC Urgent & Family Care | Urgent Care in Palatine
+Pediatrician at EPIC Urgent & Family Care | Urgent Care in Streamwood

-If you’re looking for urgent pediatric care in Palatine, EPIC Urgent & Family Care has a dedicated pediatrician on staff.
+If you’re looking for urgent pediatric care in Streamwood, EPIC Urgent & Family Care has a dedicated pediatrician on staff.
 We are here to provide care for minor, non-life-threatening ailments.
 We can diagnose and treat urgent medical situations and coordinate care with your pediatrician.

-More to explorer
+More to Explore